netsec-ethz/fpki/doc/performance-notes.md

 ### Numbers

-It takes 5m28s to copy 59G from USB to RAID0
+It takes 5m28s to copy 59G from USB to RAID0.
+That yields a speed of 184 Mb/s.

 Current USB size:
 ```